Michae1CC/aws-cdk-examples/step-function-map-io/README.md

 which passes input and output between states and determine when/where states are executed.
 This example explores how we can create a step function to concurrently download hundreds on images while staying completely serverless!
-The step function expect the following fields in the input json
+The step function expect the following fields in the input json:

 * baseUrl - This base url that the step function will use to download the images
 * resourcePaths - From the base url, this is a list of paths to each of the images